Two important Channel Island charities that support premature and sick babies have received a boost from employees at JT.

-- Customers donating money in JT’s stores and sponsored events, such as Jersey Live and Guernsey’s Join Together Day.
+- Also, customers donating money in JT’s stores and sponsored events, such as Jersey Live and Guernsey’s Join Together Day.

 Christophe Chateau, Group Head of Culture & Staff Engagement at JT, said: “Every year I am bowled over by the massive efforts of JT employees to support our partner charities.
-Striving to make a positive difference is part of JT’s culture and this extends to the enthusiasm my colleagues show in their energy for fundraising.”
+Striving to make a positive difference is part of JT’s culture.
+Therefore, this extends to the enthusiasm my colleagues show in their energy for fundraising.”